brimdata/zed/k8s/dev-on-eks.md

 ```
 To run Helm with the correct command line flags.

-After helm-install, you can check the status of your install with:
+After the helm install, you can check the status of your install with:
 ```
 helm ls
 ```
-If you want to redeploy in you test env, first uninstall the zqd instance with:
+If you want to redeploy in your namespace, first uninstall the zqd instance with:
 ```
 helm uninstall zqd
 ```